anguillanneuf/tz-pulsar-function-red/README.md

 1. Write a Pulsar Function based on a provided examples in the [tutorial][2].
 2. Write a unit test according to the [tutorial][3].
 3. Run the unit test with `mvn clean test`.
-4. Package the function with `mvn clean install -DskipTest=True`.
+4. Package the function with `mvn clean package -DskipTest=True`.
 5. Test the function using `localrun` after starting up a standalone cluster locally.
    ```bash
    $ bin/pulsar-daemon start standalone